searchhub/searchhub.github.io/ui/readme.en.md

 Controls the proportion of fuzzy matches in the overall result.
 The default is set to __precision__ which means that the module will not execute the *Fuzzy-Stages* if the stage(s) beforehand found any suggestions, regardless if it's less than the requested amount of suggestions.
 Therefor it could happen that only one suggestion will be returned even if you ask for 10.
-If you set the setting to __recall__, the *Fussy-Stages* will be executed if the previous stage(s) could not provide the requested amount of suggestions.
+If you set the setting to __recall__, the *Fuzzy-Stages* will be executed if the previous stage(s) could not provide the requested amount of suggestions.

 ## Basic settings - Sorting